GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/automation/docs/modules/automation/en.md

 ### WP-Cron

-The following WP-Cron event executes hook `gato_graphql__execute_persisted_query` to send a daily email indicating the number of new comments added to the site:
+The following WP-Cron event executes hook `gatographql__execute_persisted_query` to send a daily email indicating the number of new comments added to the site:

 - In the last 24 hs
 - In the last 1 year